Tensor Renormalization Group Meets Computer Assistance: RG map and the master function

 When we act with $D$ and with $D^{-1}=\mathds{1}-X+O(b^4)$ on the contraction of two $A$'s, the important term to the considered order in $b$ is when $X$ is contracted to the first diagram in \eqref{eq:TT}.
 This term cancels the following part of the last diagram in \eqref{eq:TT}: \beq \myinclude{linear-dis-2.pdf}\,. \eeq The 4 sectors of $b$ involved here have one horizontal leg $\u$ or $\d$, one vertical leg $\x$, and two other legs $\o$.
 Furthermore, the position of the $\x$ leg (up or down) is correlated with whether it's $\u$ or $\d$ on the horizontal leg.
 This correlation is the raison d'\^etre of the $\u$ and $\d$ sectors.
 We will see below how it is generated naturally during the reconnection and rotation steps of the map.

 We still have to perform the splitting, i.e.~find $L$ and $R$ so that Eq.~\eqref{eq:AADD2LR} holds.
-We write $L=A_*+b_L$, $R= A_*+b_R$, and we have to find $b_L,b_R$ to linear order in $b$.
+We write \beq L=A_*+b_L, \quad R= A_*+b_R, \eeq and we have to find $b_L,b_R$ to linear order in $b$.
 Let us postpone this task and see first what happens when we perform the reconnection and rotation.